plicatibu/sublime-xdk-package/README.md

 Detailed Instructions
 ---------------------

-under construction… more to be provided.
+Under construction… more to be provided.